Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Introduction

-Recently, learning-based methods, such as polynomial regression, neural networks and Gaussian Process (GP), have attracted increasing attention due to their ability in complex environments and dynamic targets.
+Recently, learning-based methods have attracted increasing attention due to their ability in complex environments and dynamic targets.
 High-order polynomials are used to describe target motion with linear fitting for bearing-angle target tracking in \cite{ning2024bearing}.
 But polynomial regression shows weak fitting performance when target motion is greatly nonlinear. \cite{ali2024novel} present neural time-series models for underwater passive target tracking, enabling end-to-end learning of sonar-sequence dynamics for adaptive state estimation and maneuver identification.
 However, neural-network-based methods heavily rely on the richness of offline training datasets.
 These methods may fail if unseen maneuvering patterns of the target appear during tracking process.
+Recently, GP has attract much more attention in this field.
+Theoretically, the candidate models of GP are infinite and thus it can approximate any function, which avoids prior selection of models.
+Therefore, GP has stronger representative abilities than simple learning models (such as polynomial regression (PR), support vector regression and decision trees) and thus is more effective on tracking greatly nonlinear motion.
+Furthermore, compared to some advanced learning models (such as random forest, multilayer perceptron and long short-term memory) whose structures are usually complex, GP has fewer parameters to be optimized so as to not overfit the online collected mini-batch data, and thus be more effective.
+Therefore, GP provides a greatly practical compromise between computation and effectiveness when considering the practical constrained computational and sensing resources of an AUV for tracking an unknown target.
 In \cite{omainska2023rigid}, GP is used to describe target motion models with the state-dependent inputs.
 Target tracking is achieved with visual measurements without depth.
 However, GP-based schemes rely on offline batched data about target's poses and velocities which actually can not be measured online.
 In addition, once the target's motion does not match the offline data, the GP-based tracking error will significantly diverge. \cite{beckers2021online} and \cite{umlauft2019feedback} use batched online data modeling and control strategies to alleviate errors caused by model uncertainty.
 It is noted that the above learning-based works rely on state measurements such as target positions and velocities.
 This is usually infeasible for underwater scenarios as discussed previously.
 Moreover, unlike position-based methods, distinct motion patterns may generate similar bearing measurements.
 This ambiguity fundamentally limits the discernibility of target motion patterns for bearing-based learning.
 A key question naturally arises: what bearing data can be used to efficiently achieve unknown maneuvering target tracking?
 To answer this question, it is necessary to develop a performance metric to quantify informativeness of batched online bearing data for motion pattern learning, thereby optimizing the AUV's trajectory planning.

 Out of the above observations, we present a novel GP-based framework of AUV trajectory optimization for unknown maneuvering target tracking using bearing-only measurements called {\it GP-based Bearing-only Tracking (GBT)}.
 In our framework, there are two main modules: learning-based target tracking and trajectory optimization, depicted in Fig. \ref{framework}.
 Contributions of this paper are summarized as follows.